コンテンツにスキップ

 As the name suggests, this is a photo studio where you can create wonderful memories for special occasions such as Shichi-Go-San and newborn photos.

-This time, we spoke with Shinobu Imai, the representative of "Kodomo Kamera" and active photographer, about how her hobby became her job and what drives her wide-ranging activities.
+This time, we spoke with Shinobu Imai, the representative of "Kodomo Kamera" and an active photographer, about how her hobby became her job and what drives her wide-ranging activities.

 In addition, seasonal photo sessions are held, and original decorations are used for birthday photo shoots, so there is always something new to enjoy no matter when you go.